 Since his arrival at BU, Smyth's athletes have won 69 individual conference crowns - including 15 in 2011 - at the America East Championship.
 In addition, Smyth owns a .681 winning percentage in dual-meet action with the men and the women's squad has won 82.4 percent of its dual meets over the past five seasons.
 A total of 15 women's swimming records have been broken during his tenure, as well as 17 on the men's side.
 He is the four-time defending America East Coach of the Year on the men's side, and in 2008, he swept the awards by claiming it on the women's side.

-Last year, Smyth led the Terriers to a sweep of the confernce championship for the first time since 1994.
+In 2012, Smyth led the Terriers to a sweep of the confernce championship for the first time since 1994.
 Freshman Connor Stuewe was named Rookie of the Meet while junior Melinda Matyas captured her third straight Diver of the Meet award.

 In the 2009-10 AE preseason coaches' poll, both squads earned respect from around the league, as they were each selected to win the America East in 2010 and the women's squad fulfilled that promise claiming its second straight title for the third time in program history.